unt-libraries/untl-metadata-documentation/docs/tools/editing.rst

     may need to identify specific types of problems based on knowledge of a particular collection and on relevant documentation:

-    -   :doc:`UNTL Metadata Input Guidelines <input-guidelines-descriptive>`
+    -   :doc:`UNTL Metadata Input Guidelines </input-guidelines-descriptive>`
     -   :doc:`Quality Control in Metadata </tools/metadata-tools>`